The Widom line in the Ising model on a decorated bilayer lattice: The Widom Line Interpretation

 \section{The Widom Line Interpretation}

 We now return to the Widom line in the phase diagram.
-In \Cref{fig:spec_heat_174} (and to some extent curve $(b)$ in \Cref{fig:spec_heat}), it can be observed that the specific heat exhibits an additional peak that corresponds to crossing the Widom line.
+In \Cref{fig:spec_heat_174} (and curve $(d)$ in \Cref{fig:spec_heat}), it can be observed that the specific heat exhibits an additional peak that corresponds to crossing the Widom line.
 Indeed, this peak can be distinguished from those corresponding to second order transitions.
 The Widom line peak is finite, and broader than those peaks corresponding to the second order transitions.

-We propose here that this Widom line can be held responsible for the physics in the 1D Toblerone model.
-The Widom line can be seen extending from the critical endpoint of a line of first order transitions in the phase diagram of this higher-dimensional model.
-Indeed, viewing these phenomena through the lens of some higher dimensional model (where phase transitions can occur at finite temperature) provides deeper, physical insights into the pseudo-critical behaviour in 1D.
-We posit that the first order transition between two phases with distinct entropies is a necessity for the occurrence of the pseudo-transition in the corresponding one-dimensional model.
+Indeed, one can observe the similarity between these Widom line peaks in the two-dimensional model, and the observed pseudo-transitions in the one-dimensional models.
+Both feature sharp, but finite peaks in the specific heat, however in the phase diagram of the higher dimensional model, the line of these peaks extend from the critical endpoint of a line of first order transitions.
+Viewing these phenomena through the lens of some higher dimensional model (where phase transitions can occur at finite temperature) provides deeper, physical insights into the pseudo-critical behaviour in 1D.
+If one could ``extend" the $T=0$ region of the one-dimensional model, the present work suggests that a similar structure might exist to the phase diagram in \Cref{fig:phase_diagram}, where the ``pseudo-transition peaks" could be recognised as extending from the end point of a line of first order transitions.
+Indeed, this first order transition between two phases, with distinct entropies, is a necessity for the occurrence of the pseudo-transition in the corresponding one-dimensional model.

 The slope of this first order line can be understood through the Clausius-Clapeyron relation \cite{carnot1872reflexions,reichl2016modern}, where the line slopes towards the lower entropy phase.
 This is clearly seen in \Cref{fig:phase_diagram}, where the line slopes towards the ferromagnetic phase, which has a constant entropy.
 Further, with the distinct entropies of these neighbouring phases, we may observe the first order transition, and hence the Widom line, as a function of temperature.
 We can also consider the limit where these two phases have the same entropy as $T \to 0$.
 Here, the first order line becomes vertical at low temperature, but may still slope at intermediate temperature.
 This has the consequence that the Widom line will also remain sloped, and one may still observe the crossing as a function of temperature.
 Indeed, we suggest that this will persist to the corresponding one-dimensional model, where it is expected that a pseudo-transition will be observed.